Smoking and Asthma

 Just say no!

-Here are more reasons to steer clear of cigarettes:
+Here are more reasons to not smoke cigarettes:

 Smoking spoils sports.
 Smoking makes it hard for oxygen to get to your muscles.
 This can affect how well